Frequently Asked Questions

 You must have at least least four but no more than six related family members.
-All must be ages 14 and over and registered for Education Week campus housing.
+All must be at least age 14 by December 31 of the program year and be registered for Education Week campus housing.

 So we can provide housing for the maximum number of people, participants may not reserve a single room.
 If you do not request a roommate at the time you register, a roommate is assigned to share the room.

-Mini-refrigerators are provided in Helaman Halls housing.
-Refrigerators are not available in Heritage Halls.
+Mini-refrigerators are standard in Helaman Halls housing.
+Refrigerators are not standard equipment in Heritage Halls.